Learn / Guides / Marketing funnel guide

 Session recordings capture website visitors' actions—like mouse movements, clicks, taps, and scrolling—so you can see how real users engage with your website from page to page.

-🔥 A session recording example for the middle of the funnel (MOFU): use session recordings segments and filters to find recordings of pages that are a part of your MOFU strategy, like category and product pages, guides and how-tos, case studies, and comparisons.
+🔥 A session recording example for the middle of the funnel (MOFU): use Hotjar Recordings to segment and filter recordings of pages that are part of your MOFU strategy, such as category and product pages, guides and how-tos, case studies, and comparisons.

-Note: Hotjar integrates with Google Optimize and Optimizely; you can also filter your Recordings by Optimize experiments to test variants and measure results.
+Hotjar also integrates with website testing tools like AB Tasty and Optimizely; you can filter Recordings by Optimize experiments to test variants and measure results.

-4. Get feedback from real users with on-site surveys
+Get feedback from real customers with on-site surveys

-Surveys give you a chance to engage with real visitors at each step in the funnel so you can learn how to improve the customer journey and increase conversions.
+Hotjar Surveys gives you a chance to engage with real visitors at each step in the funnel so you can learn how to improve the customer journey and increase conversions—plus, you can let Hotjar AI auto-generate a survey based on your funnel goal, then sit back and relax as it prepares a response summary report with suggested next steps.

 NPS surveys and post-purchase surveys help measure customer satisfaction so you can learn from customers who've already converted.

 Let's say a customer has just purchased on your site.
-Before they exit, you can ask them to rate their experience on a scale, and follow up with another open-ended question depending on the rating.
-For example, a high score might lead to a question like, “what did you love most about the experience?” and a low score might lead to “how can we improve your experience in the future?”
+Before they exit, ask them to rate their experience on a scale, and follow up with another open-ended question depending on the rating.
+For example, a high score might lead to a question like, ‘What did you love most about the experience?’ and a low score might lead to ‘How can we improve your experience in the future?’

-Note: you can also invite visitors to participate in an external link survey, giving you the chance to ask more detailed, thoughtful questions to get even more insight from your visitors.
+With Hotjar Surveys, you can embed your BOFU survey anywhere on the page or invite visitors to participate in an external link survey.
+This allows you to ask more detailed, thoughtful questions and gain even more insight from your visitors.

 Takeaways and next steps